 This coverage does not apply to “bodily injury” or “property damage” that occurred before you acquired or formed the organization; and

-Coverage B does not apply to “personal and advertising injury” arising out of an offense committed before acquiring or forming the organization.
+Coverage B does not apply to “personal and advertising injury” from an offense committed before acquiring or forming the organization.

 No person or organization is an insured concerning the conduct of any current or past partnership, joint venture, or limited liability company that is not shown as a Named Insured in the Declarations.

-If you have additional questions about who is insured under your policy, please feel free to contact our office.
+Please get in touch with our office if you have additional questions about who is insured under your policy.